IMF official in Egypt as currency crisis bites

 Confronted by lethal street violence at the time, Mursi postponed planned tax increases seen as part of a package of austerity measures needed to secure the IMF loan.

-Egypt must now renegotiate some terms of the accord, and economists say the IMF board's approval is not a certainty.
+The delay means Egypt must now renegotiate some terms of the accord, and economists say it is by no means certain it will be able to secure the IMF board's approval.

-In the past two years, Egypt's finances have been bolstered by aid from foreign donors such as Qatar, which the government says has deposited $2 billion at the central bank.

-Qatari Prime Minister Sheikh Hamad bin Jassim al-Thani is due in Cairo on Tuesday for talks with Kandil that would include "ways of supporting economic, trade and investment ties in this important period", Egypt's state news agency said.

 With parliamentary elections approaching, Mursi has seemed wary of any action that could undermine the popularity of the Muslim Brotherhood, which propelled him to power in a June vote.